 That was quite a ride.
 The most special delicacies are sometimes the most incredibly strange things our wildest imagination can’t always produce.

-Now, this coffee can be in the top of the most expensive coffees in the world and I can understand why.
+Now, this coffee can be at the top of the most expensive coffees in the world and I can understand why.
 There’s a ton of labor involved and animals don’t really follow the work plan on a daily basis (apart from civets and they are forced to do so).

 Anyway, you’ve seen it all: the chewing monkeys, pooping Coatis, suffering Civets, nibbling bats, elephants, to Jacu bird.
-What do you think?
-What will be your next vacation destination?
+So, what will be your next vacation destination?
 What’s your favorite animal that poops coffee beans?

 I’ve been to some of these places and I couldn’t bring myself to trying this coffee, no matter how exotic it is.
 Could you?
 How about poop tea instead?

 Let us know below if you have any experience with these dung coffee types.
 Would you be willing to pay animal poop coffee price for a cup of extraordinary?